-- a.
-Remedial work chosen by the student's academic advisor and the AFC - b.
-Meet with their advisor at least bi-weekly to discuss the fieldwork failure, the remedial work and plan for improved performance on a repeated fieldwork for aperiod of NO LESS THAN four weeks after the failed fieldwork - c.
-Repeat failed fieldwork experience as arranged by the AFC. - d.
-Repeat courses or laboratories. - e.
-Seek counseling or other medical attention and provide documentation of abilityto continue. - f.
+- 1. Remedial work chosen by the student's academic advisor and the AFC. - Meet with their advisor at least bi-weekly to discuss the fieldwork failure, the remedial work and plan for improved performance on a repeated fieldwork for a period of NO LESS THAN four weeks after the failed fieldwork. - Repeat failed fieldwork experience as arranged by the AFC. - 4.
+Repeat courses or laboratories. - 5.
+Seek counseling or other medical attention and provide documentation of ability to continue. - 6.
 Any other action as individually determined for a specific student case, which the committee deems necessary to remedy the situation.